 So if absinthe isn’t hallucinogenic, why was it banned in most European countries and the US in the early 20th century?
 “Absinthe became a victim of its own popularity when the French wine industry and temperance movement targeted a common scapegoat to promote their respective agendas,” Breaux says.
 In reality, according to Breaux, it was “cheap, adulterated versions of the drink” sold by unscrupulous manufacturers—not unlike bathtub gin during Prohibition—that caused problems.

 3. Absinthe in the US isn’t real

+Up until 2007, this particular myth had some truth to it, as absinthe was still banned in American markets.
+Today, there are more than a few options on liquor store shelves.
 “A few exceptions aside, the quality and authenticity of absinthes found in the US market is very good,” Breaux says.
-And that means they’re made with Artemisia absinthium, AKA grande wormwood, the herb that gives the concoction its name and its flavor.
+And that means they’re made with Artemisia absinthium, AKA grande wormwood, the herb that gives the liquor its name and its flavor.
 “In contrast, the EU market remains heavily contaminated with offerings that amount to flavored vodka and green dye posing as absinthe, many being offered at prices well beyond their value,” he says.

 4. Absinthe is from the Czech Republic

 In the early 1990s, after the Velvet Revolution, the Czech Republic received a surge of “tourists willing to pay a premium for any bottled green (or bluish) liquid labeled ‘absinth’.”
 The truth is that the spirit was invented in Switzerland around the turn of the 19th century and was produced there and just over the border in southeastern France.
 “During the height of its popularity [in the late 1800s], more than 95 percent of the world’s absinthe was produced in that region,” Breaux says.

 5. Absinthe should be served with a flaming sugar cube